 Number of companies in the Oil and Gas Methane Partnership 2.0

-In 2020, the Oil and Gas Methane Partnership (OGMP) 2.0 was launched in an effort to create the “gold standard” for methane reporting in the oil and gas industry.
+In 2020, the Oil and Gas Methane Partnership (OGMP) 2.0 was launched in an effort to gather high-quality data about methane emissions in the oil and gas industry.
 The framework requires companies to report all direct (scope 1) emissions from anywhere along the supply chain where companies own and/or operate assets.
 This includes fugitive emissions and emissions from flaring and venting.

 The framework also requires companies to set targets in line with one of the Climate and Clean Air Coalition’s Mineral Methane Initiative sectoral targets: a 45% reduction in methane emissions from 2015 to 2025 and a 75% reduction by 2030.